MARIJUANA EDIBLES

 “We provide truthful information without emotion or influence from the medical establishment, pharmaceutical industry, national organizations, special interest groups or government agencies.”
 Charles B Simone, M.MS., M.D.

 Lawrenceville, NJ (Dr. Simone) – Does this packaging look familiar?
 So it would also to children in Colorado, Washington State, and soon in Alaska and Oregon.
 Over-intoxication could be common because some of these products contain 4 or 5 times the “normal” amount that when ingested rather than smoked increases the metabolic effects of marijuana.
-The majority of marijuana related events of children forced to emergency rooms in Colorado were because of edibles.
+The majority of marijuana related events of children rushed to emergency rooms in Colorado were because of edibles.

 So far the federal government, Food and Drug Administration and Justice Department, are not regulating edibles.
 Marijuana is a Schedule I controlled substance which means it has a “high potential for abuse, has no accepted medical use, and is not safe even under medical supervision.”
 The FDA cannot regulate it as a drug because it is a Schedule I substance.
 But the FDA could consider marijuana edibles a food.
 Foods must contain only what is “generally recognized as safe.”
 Clearly marijuana is not recognized as safe.
 However, the FDA can’t regulate marijuana edibles sales because sales of marijuana are prohibited by federal law.